sysdiglabs/terraform-aws-secure-for-cloud/README.md

 If no [examples](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/tree/master/examples) fit your use-case, be free to call desired modules directly.

-In this use-case we will ONLY deploy cloud-bench, into the target account, calling modules directly
+In this use-case we will ONLY deploy cloud-bench, into the target account, calling modules directly.

 ```terraform
 terraform {